-This Proxy Card is solicited on behalf of the Board of Directors of Textainer Group Holdings Limited, a Bermuda company (the "Company") for use only at the annual general meeting to be held on 23 May 2008 to be held at The Hamilton Princess Hotel, 76 Pitts Bay Road, Hamilton, Bermuda at 9:00 a.m. (local time) and at any postponement or adjournment(s) thereof (the "2008 Annual Meeting").
-To be valid for use at the 2008 Annual Meeting, this Proxy Card must be duly completed and must be received by the Secretary of the Company prior to 5:00 p.m.
-(Bermuda time), Thursday, the 22nd of May 2008.
+This Proxy Card is solicited on behalf of the Board of Directors of Textainer Group Holdings Limited, a Bermuda company (the "Company"), for use only at the Company's 2009 Annual General Meeting of Shareholders to be held on May 20, 2009 to be held at The Fairmont Southampton, 101 South Shore Road, Southampton, Bermuda at 9:00 a.m. (local time) and at any postponement or adjournment(s) thereof (the "2009 Annual Meeting").

-The undersigned, being a shareholder of the Company, hereby appoints John A. Maccarone, President and Chief Executive Officer of the Company, or failing whom the Chairman of the 2008 Annual Meeting as proxy of the undersigned (the "Proxy"), with full powers of substitution, to vote on the undersigned's behalf, all common shares, \$0.01 par value per share of the Company, of the undersigned at the 2008 Annual Meeting, as designated on the reverse side of this Proxy Card.
+The undersigned, being a shareholder of the Company, hereby appoints John A. Maccarone, President and Chief Executive Officer of the Company, as proxy of the undersigned (the "Proxy"), with full powers of substitution, to vote on the undersigned's behalf, all common shares, \$0.01 par value per share of the Company, of the undersigned at the 2009 Annual Meeting, as designated on the reverse side of this Proxy Card.

 This Proxy Card (when properly executed, returned and not revoked) will be voted in accordance with the instructions, if any, given thereon.
-If no instructions are provided in this Proxy Card (when properly executed, returned and not revoked) it will be voted FOR each nominee identified below to be re-elected to the Board of Directors (Proposal One), FOR each of Proposals Two and Three and in accordance with the proxyholder's best judgment as to any other business as may properly come before the 2008 Annual Meeting.
+If no instructions are provided in this Proxy Card (when properly executed, returned and not revoked) it will be voted FOR each nominee identified below to be re-elected to the Board of Directors (Proposal One), FOR each of Proposals Two and Three and in accordance with the proxyholder's best judgment as to any other business as may properly come before the 2009 Annual Meeting.